 - Byproduct of combustion

 - Not the target but the clue

 - Smoke is fuel!

 - Incomplete combustion

 - Always watch smoke then fire.
 It will tell you more about what is occurring in the structure.

 - Volume Velocity Density Color

 - Physics

 - Pressure Volume = Molecules Temperature

-- One side goes up, the other side goes up.
+- \circ One side goes up, the other side goes up.

 - One side goes down, the other side goes down.

-- Must remained balanced.
+- o Must remained balanced.

 - Volume

 - An indicator of the amount of fuel that is off gassing within a space.

-- Hot clean burning fire emits little volume.
+- ${\odot}$ Hot clean burning fire emits little volume.

 - Incipient Phase

+- Fully developed free burning

 - Velocity

-- o Due to:
+- \circ Due to:

 - Expansion of gases

 - Restriction of the container

 - If the box is still absorbing the heat the smoke will be laminar

 - Heat driven smoke (closer to fire) will leave the exhaust, rise, and gradually slow down.

 - Pressure driven smoke will leave the exhaust and immediately slow down and balance with the outside air (laminar smoke)